jkingportfolio/CI_PP4_Pic_Pals/README.md

 ### Site Owner Stories

-27. As the site owner, I would want to validate user's data entries on sign up so that users can create a log in which meets the requirements.
+27. As the site owner, I would want to validate users' data entries on sign up so that users can create a log in which meets the requirements.
 28. As the site owner, I would want to ensure only logged in users can post from their account and edit their profile so that data privacy is ensured.
-29. As the site owner, I would want to have the ability to remove posts so that I can keep the app clean and friendly
+29. As the site owner, I would want to have the ability to remove posts so that I can keep the app clean and friendly.
 30. As the site owner, I would want the site to be fully responsive so that users can use it across multiple devices and create a good user experience.
-31. As the site owner, I would want to use the app search function so that I can search for particular posts by hashtags or search for users by their user name.
+31. As the site owner, I would want to use the app search function so that I can search for particular users by their user name.
 32. As the site owner, I would want 404 and 500 error pages so that users do not have to use the back navigation button if an error occurs.